Monkee Business

 The album was reissued in 1986 with a recompiled track listing from different sources, which resulted in several mixing variations.
 This second pressing is notable for including studio chatter at the beginning of "Someday Man" that had not been heard on the 1982 edition.
 The 1986 edition can be identified by "RE-1" appearing in the LP's inner groove.

 Monkee Business went out of print as Rhino shifted from vinyl releases to compact discs.
 Each of the tracks have since been reissued, digitally remastered, on various individual Monkees CDs, as part of the Missing Links collections or as bonus tracks on concurrent Monkees albums.

+In fall of 1986 Rhino put out a New Release sheet advertising the title "The Rest Of The Monkees" with a catalog number and track listing.

 The photo of the band used on the cover is a reversed image from the original.